Bulletin #4805, Recognizing the Signs of Farm Family Stress

 - Do you need to do anything else to complete the referral?

-- Make one or more follow-up contacts with the agency and/or the individual to make sure that the farmer has found the needed support.
+- Make one or more follow-up contacts with the agency and/or the individual to make sure that they have connected.

 Selected Maine Resources to Support Stressed Farm Families

 2-1-1 Maine is a comprehensive statewide directory of over 8,000 health and human services available in Maine.
-The toll free 2-1-1 hotline connects callers to trained call specialists who can help 24 hours a day, 7 days a week.
-Finding the answers to health and human services questions and locating resources is as quick and easy as dialing 2-1-1 or visiting www.211maine.org.
+Available 24 hours/day 7 days/week.
+The toll free 2-1-1 hotline connects callers to trained call specialists who can help find answers to health and human services questions and locate resources.
+Dial 2-1-1 or visit the website.

 Maine Statewide Crisis & Suicide Prevention Hotline